 School Parking Campaign (Spring term 2019)

 The School Council are going to be launching our 'Safe Parking' campaign.
 The children plan to display new banners around school and promote safer parking to our parents and guardians.
-This will be apart of the Slow down for Booby campaign!
+This will be apart of the Slow down for Bobby campaign!
 They will be collecting registration plates of cars who continually park on the th yellow zig-zag lanes put our childrens safety at risk.
 They will then be displayed in our newsletter.
 A new banner has been erected outside school!

 School Parliament (January 2019)